yassine822/currencyApp/README.md

 - **Navigation**
   - Top navigation bar with links to Calculator and Notepad
-  - Footer with contact information
+  - Footer with contact information......